frontity/frontity/packages/yoast/README.md

 };
 ```

+> Comprehensive information about how to use the @frontity/yoast package can be found in the [docs](https://api.frontity.org/frontity-packages/features-packages/yoast.md).

 ## Feature Discussions

 [**Feature Discussions**](https://community.frontity.org/c/feature-discussions/33) about Frontity are public.
 You can join the discussions, vote for those you're interested in or create new ones.